aradoslav/Geocode-network/README.md

 ## Database setup

-Please import the first in a database in 2 separate tables:
+Please import the first Input CSV files in a database in 2 separate tables:
  * [dbo].[Customer]
  * [dbo].[Region_indicators]